The beginner's guide to the French elections (and a refresher for the rest of you)

 - Who she is: She's the leader of the far-right National Front party and the frontrunner in the first round of voting.
 She's also controversial, mainly because of her party's history of xenophobia and anti-Semitism.
 She's tried to soften the party's image -- to middling success.
 In April, for instance, she said France was not responsible for the wartime roundup of Jews who were sent to Nazi death camps.
 That didn't go over well.

 - What she wants: She wants France out of both the EU and NATO.
 She wants to slash immigration to just 10,000 "entries" per year.
 She decries globalization and has vowed to fight "radical Islam."
 Sound familiar?
-If she wins, she becomes the first far-right president elected in EU's history.
+If she wins, she becomes the first far-right President elected in EU's history.

 - Fun fact: After law school she worked as a public defender and sometimes defended ... illegal immigrants.